Konamiman/Nextor/README.md

 * [SDCC](http://sdcc.sourceforge.net/), for FDISK and the command line tools written in C.
 * .NET Framework 2.0 or higher, for the `SymToEqus` tool.

-You'll find a number of `.bat` files available at the same locations of the Linux `.sh` scripts (see "Linux" section above) that serve the same purpose.
+You'll find a number of `.bat` files available at the same locations of the Linux makefiles except for the one in `source` (see "Linux" section above).
+These are not "makefile-ish" and always build the whole set of kernels/tools.